 Adam has over 10 years of investment experience, focusing on SMEs, whether mature businesses or start-ups.
 He has experience investing in and building companies in the US, China, Hong Kong, Sub-Saharan Africa, and Europe in both traditional industries and frontier technology.
-At New Forest, Adam focuses on identifying businesses where technology can transform the business model.
 Adam is originally from San Francisco, and holds an MA from Oxford University in Philosophy, Politics and Economics and an MBA from Harvard Business School.

 Ben has over 10 years of strategy and management experience in Europe and North America, specializing in financial services through his work at Roland Berger and the Bank of England.
 He has built a portfolio of privately held businesses across the East coast, taking an active role in day-to-day operations.
 Ben is originally from Scotland and graduated from Oxford University with an MA in Philosophy, Politics, and Economics.

 Henry started a business along with a colleague and their two wives in 1990.
 Over 17 years it grew into a unique and thriving enterprise, employing 70 people and turning over $10m.
 During that time Henry faced many challenges including major changes in ownership, a radical diversification of product offering, international business development, and a stock market collapse.
 Henry prefers to look at a business challenges with an alternative perspective and is an avid proponent of professional coaching.